roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 At present, Ohan has an incorporated ethics subroutine, she cannot, thus, provide Lydia a severe damage.
 Lydia requested for consent to shut down her ethics subroutine, however didn't gain Rapha's acceptance.
-Thereupon, Lydia offered the method to determine a winner which allow her ethics subroutine.
+Thereupon, Lydia offered the method to determine a winner which should admit even her ethics subroutine.

 "In other words, Mama-Lydi rather followed the teachings of _Kuga Ha Shinryu_ and lured her opponent at a disadvantage?"
 "That's how it is.
 But, as Mari-chan said, there's no calculations, it's probably natural.
 Well, I guess this fellow Lydia thought, 'I am cute and loved by everyone, I can obtain a consent for anything I say.'"
 "Ah---.
 Yeah.
 It's hard to refuse when Lydia asks, peering up at you with those eyes of hers," stated Mari.
 "Hello and welcome, I am Mari with a latest commentary.
-According to the rule Lydia had suggested: 'Upon Ohan hit Lydia's butt with a whip, Ohan wins.'
+According to the rule Lydia has suggested: 'Upon Ohan hit Lydia's butt with a whip, Ohan wins.'
 And now to our play-by-play man, Kizuna-san?"
 "Ah--.
 Er, this is Kizuna-san from the scene.
 Err, Ohan is not just limited  to attack technique, but also to the spot of attack.
 Furthermore, having a high defence power,  the butt is not prone to easily bear a critical damage.
 She, too, prepared to be hit upon that place, Mary?"
 "Yes," Mari nodded.
 "A great natural little devil, aren't she-- But this is not a point, Ohan in a really disadvantageous situation."
 "And yet, only Mari-chan and myself realise​d that Ohan at disadvantage, huh--."